About Hydrogenics and Hydrogen Technology

 Hydrogenics is a company of engineers, designers, innovators and people who are focused on helping our customers with designing, manufacturing, building and installing industrial and commercial Hydrogen Systems.
-We are the worldwide leader with roots spanning over 70 years.
+We are the worldwide leader in hydrogen technology with roots spanning over 70 years.

 The technology we manufacture includes:

 PEM and Alkaline Electrolyzer Hydrogen generators for:

 - Hydrogen generation for industrial processes,

 - Hydrogen Energy storage and transportation.
 Currently, Hydrogenics is leading in “Power-to-Gas”: The world’s most innovative way to store and transport energy.

 Hydrogen fuel cell power generators for:

 - Transportation such as trucks, urban transit buses, commercial fleets and utility vehicles